 Electric shock therapy has a long and controversial history as a treatment for many mental health issues.
 Infamously depicted in the 1975 film One Flew Over the Cuckoo’s Nest, electric shock therapy has gained a reputation as a brutal and inhumane punishment for those struggling with their mental health.

-This film does indeed portray the reality of a small portion of patients from the early days of electric shock therapy treatment.
+This film does indeed portray the reality of a small portion of clients from the early days of electric shock therapy treatment.
 Even so, the dramatic portrayal of electric shock therapy differs immensely from how the treatment has typically been administered, especially from how it is used in hospitals currently.

 Today, electric shock therapy has been shelved in favor of talk therapy and more effective medications.
 Although it is no longer used as commonly as it was in the past, shock therapy for depression, schizophrenia, mania, and dementia is still widely used by mental health professionals when other types of treatment fail.

-What Is Shock Therapy?
+What Is Electric Shock Therapy?

-Patients will be put under general anesthesia at each session, fitted with an IV, and given a muscle relaxant before a nurse readies the procedure’s electrodes.
+Clients will be put under general anesthesia at each session, fitted with an IV, and given a muscle relaxant before a nurse readies the procedure’s electrodes.